laserswald/pre-srfi-generic-procedures/README.md

 - Should a global parameter for a default hierarchy exist?
 - What should we actually call the parent-child relation?
+- When a predicate function is re-defined, should we re-define all relations as well?

 Rationale
 ---------

+The author makes no claims about the rationality of this draft.

 Specification
 -------------